 PPI is directly shaping the future of emergency care research.
-For instance, the Royal College of Emergency Medicine (RCEM) collaborated with the James Lind Alliance (JLA) to carry out a research priority setting partnership in a large piece of PPI work that engage clinicians, patients, carers and the public to prioritise 72 research questions in Emergency Medicine and develop a consensus 2.
+For instance, the Royal College of Emergency Medicine (RCEM) collaborated with the James Lind Alliance (JLA) to carry out a research priority setting partnership.
+In this large piece of PPI work they engaged clinicians, patients, carers and the public to prioritise research questions 2.
 When it comes to using PPI to inform individual studies, many NHS organisations and universities have their own PPI groups.
-Access to a meeting can often be obtained by contacting the relevant Research and Development department.
+Access to a meeting can often be organised by contacting the relevant Research and Development department.
 One notable example of a relevant PPI group is the Sheffield Emergency Care Forum whose volunteer members meet periodically and directly inform Emergency Care research.
-Indeed, we would implore anyone interested in furthering their knowledge of PPI within emergency care to read the excellent article published by the groups lay chair in the EMJ.2
+Indeed, we would implore anyone interested in furthering their knowledge of PPI within emergency care to read the excellent article published by the group’s lay chair in the EMJ.2

 It is fundamentally important that we recognise and draw distinction between the perspectives of the public and the perspectives of people who have a professional role in health and social care services.1